-Thanksgiving 2012 is just hours away and the holiday season is well upon us, so it’s time to talk turkey — not the Butterball, stuffed, and roasted kind — but about an important holiday essential … designated drivers.
+Thanksgiving 2012 is just hours away and the holiday season is well upon us, so it’s time to talk turkey — not the stuffed and roasted kind — but about an important holiday essential … designated drivers.
+These are the heroes who save lives and prevent costly DUIs.

 If you’re like 51.8 percent of Americans who like to have a drink or 2, chances are your celebrations could include no small amount of “holiday cheer.”
 But before you dip into the eggnog or spike the punch, it’s important to know how you (or your guests) will be getting home at the end of the evening.
 Which brings us to those unsung heroes of every party: designated drivers.